The Gothia Cup will be played in accordance with applicable sections of the FIFA rules and the Swedish F.A. rules.

 2.4 Girls 11 and Boys 11

 The age categories Girls 11 and Boys 11 will be played in accordance with the Swedish Football Association (SvFF) rules for the age group, i.e. there are no tables or playoff.
 Instead of the playoffs the teams will be rearranged into a second group stage.
-The result of the change is that all teams will be guaranteed to play seven games, compared to the earlier average of 4,5 games.
+The result of the change is that all teams will be guaranteed to play six games, compared to the earlier average of 4,5 games.
 Since no teams are knocked out, all teams will play throughout the tournament (Mon - Fri).
 The new groups will be formed in order to create so equal, developing and funny games as possible.

 Teams in the age categories Girls 11 and Boys 11 do not need to do the age control.
 Teams in these age categories only need to submit the list of players.
 The list of players can be submitted at the same locations where the age control is made.